lipemat/go-live-update-urls/readme.txt

 Goes through entire site and replaces all instances of an old URL with a new one.
 Used most often when changing the domain of your site.

+### Goals

+* Take the guesswork out of changing a domain.
+* Provide a super simple process for updating URLs.
+* Accurately update all instances of a URL on any site.

 ### Features

 * Database table by table selection.